 Project: The Corridor is a place-making initiative that will better connect Pittsburgh's North Side through continued cultural and economic development and encouraging wayfinding through accessible recreational space.
 The Corridor will focus on the approximate one-mile passage from the Mattress Factory to the Andy Warhol Museum.
 Through (1) wayfinding initiatives and public art, (2) collaborative mapping and marketing, and (3) joint programming, including a free day, the Corridor, inclusive of all institutions and the surrounding community, becomes a destinations in and of itself.

-Progress: Corridor partners continue to meet regularly and have begun planning for Wednesday, August 5, 2020, when the Corridor partners will host a free day of programs across the North Side!
+Progress: Corridor partners have begun planning for a free day of programs across the North Side!
 Partners engaged Rachel Klipa with the Office of Public Art and Greater Pittsburgh Arts Council to guide discussions around public art activations to connect the partner organizations and explore themes of movement, play and exploration.
 The Corridor partners have also begun conversation with Pittsburgh Downtown Partnership about permanent and temporary wayfinding solutions.

 Curtain Call: Public Art Project